Patrike260/ErstePortfolio/README.md

 - 👋 Hi, I’m @Patrike260
-- 👀 I’m interested in Game programming
+- 👀 I’m interested in Portfolio
-- 🌱 I’m currently learning C#
+- this is to learn HTML and CSS